Last updated on March 27th, 2025 at 04:35 pm

 Here’s how to plan your Disneyland trip at the best time for you!

-Best Time to Visit Disneyland for Cheap Tickets
+The Best Time to Visit Disneyland and Get Discount Tickets

-Best Time to Visit Disneyland for Hotel Deals
+The Best Time to Visit Disneyland and Get Deals on Your Hotel

 You can often find lower hotel prices in September (after Labor Day but before Halloween Time at Disneyland) and in January after the holidays.